Best oil-filled radiator 2024: Effective options for keeping rooms warm

 2. Zanussi Z0FR5005B: Best oil-filled radiator for larger rooms

-Price when reviewed: £80 | Check price at Amazon
+Price when reviewed: £70 | Check price at Amazon

-- Great for: Medium-sized to large rooms, portability
+- Great for… medium-sized to large rooms, portability

-- Not so great for: Granular timer settings
+- Not so great for… granular timer settings

 Thanks to its maximum output of 2,300W, this Zanussi radiator can heat spaces of up to 20m2.
 That covers reasonably sized double bedrooms, living rooms and home offices and the Z0FR5005B’s relatively small footprint means it won’t get in the way.

-We like that its rollable feet make it a breeze to move, while three output settings (1,000W, 1,300W and 2,300W) and a touch-control display allow you to set the temperature in oC.
-Overheat and tip-over protection provide peace of mind and a bundled remote enables you to control the radiator without leaving the comfort of your bed or sofa.
+We like that its rollable feet make it a breeze to move, while three output settings (1,000W, 1,300W and 2,300W) and a touch-control display allow you to set the temperature in °C. Overheat and tip-over protection provide peace of mind and a bundled remote enables you to control the radiator without leaving the comfort of your bed or sofa.

 There’s also a 24-hour timer, though this only lets you set one switch-on and one switch-off a day, meaning you can’t create a more granular operating schedule.
 You’ll also lose your settings if the radiator is accidentally unplugged, which is frustrating but not a deal breaker.